SurgSora: Object-Aware Diffusion Model for Controllable Surgical Video Generation: Experiment

-We utilize the publicly available CoPESD dataset~\cite{wang2024copesd}, which was collected from 20 videos using both conventional endoscopic submucosal dissection (ESD) and the DREAMS system~\cite{gao2024transendoscopic}, performed on in-vivo porcine models.
+\textbf{Dataset and Implementation Details.} We utilize the publicly available CoPESD dataset~\cite{wang2024copesd}, which was collected from 20 videos using both conventional endoscopic submucosal dissection (ESD) and the DREAMS system~\cite{gao2024transendoscopic}, performed on in-vivo porcine models.
 The videos were recorded at a frame rate of 30 Hz with an original resolution of 1920 $\times$ 1080, which was cropped to 1300 $\times$ 1024.
 After an expert surgeon provided temporal annotations of ESD activities, video segments corresponding to submucosal dissection were separately extracted.
-We extract 21-frame video clips from the datasets, then resize them into $256\times197$ resolution and pad them to $256\times256$ resolution as the training and testing set.
-We employ the AdamW optimizer with a constant learning rate $2\times10^{-5}$ for training.
-We set the batch size as 4 and trained the model on two RTX A6000 GPUs for 20000 iterations of training.
+We extract 21-frame video clips from the datasets, then resize them into $256\times197$ resolution and pad them to $256\times256$ resolution as the training and testing set. for training.
+For the training process, we use the AdamW~\cite{loshchilov2017decoupled} with a learning rate of $2\times10^{-5}$, a batch size of 4, and train on two A6000 GPUs. \\ \\ \textbf{Comparison Methods and Evaluation Metrics.} We assess the performance of our model against leading video generation models: the unconditional models Endora~\cite{li2024endora} and StyleGAN-V~\cite{skorokhodov2022stylegan}; and the conditional model MOFA-Video~\cite{niu2024mofa}.
+For video quality evaluation, we employ metrics such as Fréchet Video Distance (FVD)\cite{unterthiner2018towards} and Content-Debiased Fréchet Video Distance (CD-FVD)\cite{ge2024content} to assess temporal consistency and video realism.
+Frame realism and diversity are evaluated using Fréchet Inception Distance (FID)\cite{heusel2017gans} and Inception Score (IS)\cite{barratt2018note}.
+Frame consistency is measured by CLIP cosine similarity~\cite{radford2021clip} between consecutive frames.
+For conditional generation, we employ PSNR~\cite{huynh2008scope} and SSIM~\cite{wang2004image} for content and structural accuracy, alongside optical flow metrics F1-epe and F1-all, to verify flow consistency with the input trajectories.